 but this would prevent several images executing the code at the same time for different values of p.

+4.9.3 Teams

 Teams are sets of images; a team is expected to execute independently of other teams.
 The set of all images forms the initial team.
 The form team statement subdivides a team into a set of new teams.
 The change team construct defines a scope in which the new teams execute.

+4.9.4 Segments

 Any statement that implies ordering between the execution of statements on different images is known as an image control statement.
+For example, sync_all and sync_images are image control statements.

 On each image, the set of statements executed between two image control statements is known as a segment.
-The orderings imposed by the image control statments imply a partial ordering of all the segments on all the images.
+The orderings imposed by the image control statements imply a partial ordering of all the segments on all the images.

-Unless a coarray is atomic (next paragraph), if its value (or of part of it) is altered in a segment, it must not be referenced in another segment unless the two segments are ordered.
+Unless a coarray is atomic (see clause 4.8.5), if its value (or of part of it) is altered in a segment, it must not be referenced in another segment unless the two segments are ordered.

+The execution of a sync memory statement defines a boundary on an image between two segments, each of which can be ordered in some user-defined way with respect to segments on other images.

+4.9.5 Atomic variables

 There is an exception for the segment ordering rule for integers of kind atomic_int_kind and logicals of kind atomic_logical_kind.
 These may be referenced and defined in unordered segments by intrinsic subroutines including atomic_define, atomic_ref, and atomic_or.
 The system insures that for each variable all such actions occur sequentially.
-The execution of a sync memory statement defines a boundary on an image between two segments, each of which can be ordered in some user-defined way with respect to segments on other images.
-This can be done, for example, by applying the intrinsic subroutines atomic_define and atomic_ref to an atomic variable.
 Atomic variables are not volatile by the Fortran language rules.

+4.9.6 Asynchronous variables

 Another exception for the segment ordering rule is that a variable may be declared as asynchronous.
 This indicates that the variable might be referenced or defined by non-Fortran procedures.
 It is initiated by execution of a communication initiation procedure and completed by execution of a corresponding communication completion procedure.
 The programmer is responsible for ensuring that the variable:

 is not referenced between execution of an input communication initiation procedure and execution of the corresponding communication completion procedure; and